Ginzburg-Landau equations on Riemann surfaces of higher genus: The normal branch of solutions

 \section{The normal branch of solutions}

-It is convenient to assemble some elementary and well known facts needed later into the following \begin{proposition} (i) $(0, a, h)$ is a solution of the Ginzburg--Landau equations \eqref{GLE} on a line bundle $E$ iff $a$ is a constant curvature connection on $E$.

-(ii) Any constant curvature connection, $a$, on $E$ is of the form $a_{*} +\beta, $ where $a_{*}$ is a fixed constant curvature connection on $E$ and $\beta$ is a closed one-form, $ d\beta =0$. \end{proposition} For the first statement, see e.g. \cite{Wells} and for the second one follows from a general fact that any connection on $E $ can be written as a fixed connection plus a one-form (on $X$ with values in $End(E )$), see e. g. \cite{Huy}, Proposition 4.2.2 and \cite{DonKron}, Sect 2.2.1, page 50.
-Since the first statement is crucial for us, for the reader's convenience we prove it below.
-Namely, it is implied by the following
+For reference reason we present the next well-known fact (see e. g. \cite{Huy}, Proposition 4.2.2 and \cite{DonKron}, Sect 2.2.1, page 50) as \begin{lemma} Any constant curvature connection, $a$, on $E$ is of the form $a_{*} +\beta, $ where $a_{*}$ is a fixed constant curvature connection on $E$ and $\beta$ is a closed one-form, $ d\beta =0$. \end{lemma} Next, the important statement \eqref{norm-sol} is implied by the following